viictorjs/Refrapy/README.md

 ### Instalation through Environment and Miniconda

-You can install a bare minimum conda version by installing miniconda from (https://docs.conda.io/en/latest/miniconda.html) In the Anaconda console yu can then clone the working conda environment for this versipon of Refrapy by executing
+You can install a bare minimum conda version by installing miniconda from (https://docs.conda.io/en/latest/miniconda.html) In the Anaconda console you can then clone the working conda environment for this version of Refrapy by executing

    ```
    conda env create -f refrapy_environment.yml